vinod-pandey91/Credit_card_Analysis_Sql/README.md

 Analysis on different Credit Card Type spend

 import the dataset in sql server with table name : credit_card_transcations
-change the column names to lower case before importing data to sql server.Also replace space within column names with underscore.
 (alternatively you can use the dataset present in zip file)
 while importing make sure to change the data types of columns. by defualt it shows everything as varchar.